samueyoo/Flashcard-App/README.md

 # Flashcard-App

-Provides an easy to use and lightweight React based flashcard app.
+An easy to use and lightweight React/component based flashcard app created for showcase purposes.

-Create, edit, update, and delete flashcards stored in a local API.
-Flip and study user created flashcards.
+Create, edit, update, and delete flashcards and their respective decks.
+Flip and study using user created flashcards.

-Frontend created with React (React + React Router) and Bootstrap.
+Frontend created with React and Bootstrap.

-Future goals include refactoring to reduce API requests (current form due to requirement of project) and finishing navbar component.
+Mock backend with JSON Server for demonstrative purposes.